0

 F44 Gran Coupe Flush Square Spec

 This F44 Gran Coupe setup is engineered specifically for the front-wheel-drive-biased FAAR platform.
-A square 19x8.0 ET45 setup corrects the factory sunken look, allows tire rotation, keeps steering predictable, and avoids unnecessary rear stagger.
+A square 19x8.0 ET45 setup corrects the factory sunken look, allows tyre rotation, keeps steering predictable, and avoids unnecessary rear stagger.

 Photo update: Customer photos will be added once the customer sends them back to LFI.